zikriyeurkmezcengiz/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

         }
     ]

-    Given that the function arguments `location` and `date` are required (defined as part of the kernel function), if the model did not have any of these required arguments, it would ask the user to supply it:
+    Since the location and date arguments are required (as defined by the kernel function), if the model lacks either, it will prompt the user to provide them.
+For instance:

     User: Book me a flight to New York.
     Model: Sure, I'd love to help you book a flight.
-Can you please tell me for which date?
+Could you please specify the date?
     User: I want to travel on January 1, 2025.
     Model: Your flight to New York on January 1, 2025, has been successfully booked.
 Safe travels!
     """